5_Ways_To_Support_Bees_Banner.webp

 1. Go native

-Native plant species are those that grow naturally in your region and are therefore perfectly adapted to your area’s climate and surrounding biodiversity.
-Native plants and their personal pollinators have often evolved in tandem, so by planting native species you are providing foundational food sources for local pollinators.
+Native plant species are those that grow naturally in your region and are, therefore, perfectly adapted to your area’s climate and surrounding biodiversity.
+Native plants and their personal pollinators have often evolved in tandem, so by planting native species, you are providing foundational food sources for local pollinators.
 While it varies from region to region, flowering herbs like rosemary, lavender, milkweed, sage and thyme are great for pollinators, as are daisy-shaped flowers like asters, echinacea and sunflowers.
 However, not all flowers are created equal – some bees have specific eating habits and are active in different seasons.
-To ensure you’re catering to a variety of bee species and not just some of them, try to plant native species that flower at different times of the year and which grow in a variety of shapes, colours and heights.
+To ensure you’re catering to a variety of bee species and not just some of them, try to plant native species that flower at different times of the year and grow in a variety of shapes, colours, and heights.

 While native plants are a sure way of supporting pollinators, don’t shy away from planting a few non-native varieties, too.
 Including a proportion of more exotic flowering species may provide flowers when native plants are no longer in bloom.
 A general rule of thumb: the more variety you plant, the greater biodiversity you will support.4,5